life4/deal/docs/details/recipes.md

 ## Contracts shouldn't be important

 Never catch contract errors.
 Never rely on them in runtime.
 They are for tests and humans.
 The shouldn't have an actual logic, only validate it.

+## Short signature conflicts

+In short signature, `_` is a `dict` with access by attributes.
+Hence it has all dict attributes.
+So, if argument we need conflicts with a dict attribute, use getitem instead of getattr.
+For example, we should use `_['items']` instead of `_.items`.

+## What can be contract

+You can use any logic inside the validator.
+However, thumb up rule is to keep contracts [pure](https://en.wikipedia.org/wiki/Pure_function) (without any side-effects, even logging).
+The main motivation for it is that some contracts can be partially executed by [linter](../basic/linter.md).